zZfriend123321/studio-rust-mcp-server/README.md

 # Roblox Studio MCP Server

-This repository contains a reference implementation of the Model Context Protocol (MCP) that enables communication between Roblox Studio via a plugin and [Claude Desktop](https://claude.ai/download).
+This repository contains a reference implementation of the Model Context Protocol (MCP) that enables communication between Roblox Studio via a plugin and [Claude Desktop](https://claude.ai/download) or [Cursor](https://www.cursor.com/).
 It consists of the following Rust-based components, which communicate through internal shared objects.